camswords/raspberry-pi-instagram-printer/README.md

 You can check the tags on instagram here: https://instagram.com/explore/tags/[tag-name]/

+You can read the logs of the instagram-print service here http://[your ip address]:8000

 ### Printers ###

 It's easiest to add a printer through the administration terminal.
-Head to `https://[your ip address]:693` and add printers under the administration tab.
+Head to `https://[your ip address]:631` and add printers under the administration tab.

 Note, if you want your printer to just keep working I recommend setting the Error Policy (in default options) to Abort job.